katholt/reddog-nf/README.md

         - reads het and q30 vcfs
         - plot %mapped to alt, coloured by hets or homs
 * Add option to send email of nextflow fail (pipeline failure, not task failure)
+* Add position correction for INDELs in dataset simulator
+    - having multiple INDELs or INDELs and other variants simulated in one isolate is not a priority
+    - easiest approach seems to be modifying reads as they appear
+    - modify from highest to lowest position
+    - no need to correct offsets
+    - assuming only single nucleotide INDELs
 * Probably can remove mapped flag check in `get_reads_mapped.awk`
     - was previously passing unfiltered bam
 * For `get_snp_sites.awk`, check that the input ref and alt allele can be the same (i.e. not use of '.')